Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 - First and foremost, ***expect a decent amount of jankiness/clunkiness***, simply by virtue of having to hack in controllable NPCs to use as players and from attempting to apply player 1 features and player agency to these companion players.
 I've tried to make the mod's mechanics and features as modular as possible, with mod compatibility in mind, and will continue to offer additional customizability in the future, so check out the mod's MCM if there's a feature you'd like to adjust or disable entirely.
 - The mod is meant to be played locally and ***is NOT a fully-fledged multiplayer experience*** like the incredible [Skyrim Together Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/69993) mod.
 Online play is still possible via leveraging Steam's [Remote Play Together](https://store.steampowered.com/remoteplay) with [Remote Play Whatever](https://github.com/m4dEngi/RemotePlayWhatever) or via streaming with [Parsec](https://parsec.app/).
 Your mileage may vary.
 - This mod requires plugging ***at least two XInput-compatible controllers*** into your computer before starting a co-op session.
-- Almost all of the mod's testing was done on ***Skyrim version 1.5.97***, so for the most stable experience, your best bet is to downgrade your Skyrim installation to this version.
+- Almost all of the mod's testing was done on ***Skyrim version 1.5.97, so for the most stable experience (and for the best mod compatibility), your best bet is to downgrade your Skyrim installation to this version***.
 - If you are playing ***Skyrim***, enable 'ALYSLC.esp' and disable 'ALYSLC Enderal.esp' in your load order.
 Otherwise, if you are playing ***Enderal***, enable 'ALYSLC Enderal.esp' and disable 'ALYSLC.esp'.
 - After installing the mod for the first time, always ***start a new playthrough and dedicate the playthrough to co-op***.
 Minimize progressing player 1's character outside of co-op.
 - As of this time, ***removing the mod mid-playthrough is not supported*** and will lead to freezes when loading saves.
 - To summon other players, after loading a save, first ***ensure player 1 is not in combat***.
 Then hold the `Back` button and press the `Start` button on ***player 1's*** controller.
 This will establish which player is recognized as player 1 by the mod and open the Summoning Menu.
+- A tri-colored border overlay will appear around any menu opened during co-op.
+This ***player menu control (PMC) border's colors identify which player is in control of menus*** and correspond to the player's chosen main UI overlay color, crosshair inner outline, and crosshair outer outline colors.
 - Have a peek at the mod's ***MCM*** once it fully loads to ***learn about and customize the mod's extensive settings***.
 Settings include:
   - Camera options
-  - Cheats/debug options
+  - Cheats
   - Character and balancing options for all players
   - Emote idle assignment
+  - Extra mechanics for all players
-  - Menu control options
+  - Menu and user interface options
   - Movement speed/rotation options for all players
-  - Player action options for all players
   - Progression options
   - Unique controls customization for each player
-  - User interface options
-- ***Save frequently*** while playing.
+- ***Save frequently*** while playing and ***disable any sources of autosaving or only load manual saves*** to minimize issues where a companion player's data might've been imported onto player 1 and saved.
 - ***Stick together*** when possible to ensure all players are on-screen and easy to see.
 There are also some options to improve player visibility, such as player indicators, camera object fade options, and player-focal camera positioning when players are far apart.
 And finally, if seeing "the void" outside of the traversable map does not bother you, disabling camera collisions altogether provides the smoothest experience.
-- If attempting to interact with a nearby object by holding the 'Activate' bind, and the **"[Object] is not within player's line of sight"** crosshair notification message displays, ***try selecting the object with the player crosshair instead***.
-- If a certain interaction is still not working for any player, ***switch back to the default third person camera and attempt the interaction again with player 1***.
 - ***Bugs are inevitable, and in some cases, correctable***.
 Before reporting an issue, please use the ***debug binds*** or ***Debug Menu options*** to troubleshoot issues as they arise.
 If the bug recurs frequently even after using said options, please include what debug options you've used and/or a crash log if you've also installed a crash logger.

 ### Performance
 - Expect a ***loss of, on average, at least 7-15% of your base framerate with some framerate spikes***, especially when camera collisions are enabled or when opening menus, such as a large player inventory.
 The performance hit also depends on how many players are summoned, what actions players are performing, and what camera options are active.
-- ***Turning off camera collisions, obstruction fading, and not removing occlusion*** produces the best performance when using the co-op camera.
+- ***Turning off camera collisions, obstruction fading, and not removing occlusion*** produces the best performance when using the co-op camera. ***See the MCM for other performance-impacting options.***
 - Highly recommend ***capping your framerate to 60 FPS if possible***, since some of the physics-related code in this mod can act up at higher framerates.
 - I realize that the code is inefficient and sub-optimal, especially with all the workarounds in place to make certain features work.
 However, as the project, and my programming skills, are still very much in alpha, ***expect additional performance optimizations down the line once the mod becomes more stable***.